aardjon/trad/doc/devtools.md

 ## Provided Melos Scripts

 Melos scripts can be executed by `melos run [script]`.
-Alle available scripts are defined in the [Melos configuration file](../mobileapp/melos.yaml).
+All available scripts are defined in the [Melos configuration file](../mobileapp/melos.yaml).

 ### analyze: Run the linter